ethersync/ethersync/book/src/use-cases/pair-programming.md

 ethersync daemon
 ```

-This will print two things you need to tell the other peers:
+This will print, among other initialization information, two things you need to tell the other peers:

-- A connection address like `/ip4/192.168.23.42/tcp/4242/p2p/12D3KooWPNj7mom3X2D6NiSyxbFa5hHfzxDFP98ZL52yYnkEVmDv`.
-This is what libp2p calls a "multiaddr" – it contains your IP address, the port, and a "peer ID" (which is used by connecting peers to make sure that they're actually connecting to the correct peer, and not to a "man in the middle").
+- A connection address like `/ip4/192.168.23.42/tcp/58063/p2p/12D3KooWPNj7mom3X2D6NiSyxbFa5hHfzxDFP98ZL52yYnkEVmDv`.
+This is what libp2p calls a [multiaddress](https://docs.libp2p.io/concepts/fundamentals/addressing/) – it contains your IP address, the TCP port, and a "peer ID" (which is used by connecting peers to make sure that they're actually connecting to the correct peer, and not to a "man in the middle").
 - A secret passphrase, that is randomly generated each time you start the daemon.
-If you want to use a stable secret, you can put it into the [configuration file](./features/configuration.md).
+If you want to use a stable secret, we recommend putting it into the [configuration file](../features/configuration.md).

 ### Other peers